Georgegriff/griffadev/src/posts/progress-cards/progress-cards.md

 > You can learn about ARIA basics on MDN [here](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics).

 Thank you for reading!
-If you want to read more of my work, please follow me on Twitter [@griffadev](https://twitter.com/griffadev), or get me a [coffee](https://ko-fi.com/griffadev) if you feel like it ☕.
+If you want to read more of my work, please follow me on X [@griffadev](https://twitter.com/griffadev), or get me a [coffee](https://ko-fi.com/griffadev) if you feel like it ☕.